 When it comes down to it, wellness can mean anything.
 Whether it looks like hiking Runyon Canyon or eating an entire sleeve of cookies, wellness is ultimately about making yourself feel good.
 So how do you unwind in the congested mess that is Los Angeles?
 For Cle Cosmetics founder and California native Lauren Jin, wellness means finding peace outdoors and comfort food when her schedule allows.
 Jin shared her slices of L.A. paradise with us.

 Traditional Korean hanjungsik at Yongsusan

 Yongsusan specializes in Kaesung and Royal Court cuisine which includes hanjungsik, a favorite for Jin but not easy to find.
 “It’s a bit pricey, but my go-to place for traditional Korean hanjungsik, multi-course meals with plenty of side dishes.”
-This type of meal is perfect for groups and the restaurant is only two miles from Common Belmont!
+This type of meal is perfect for groups and the restaurant is only five miles from Common Melrose!

 Soak in the Sun at Hauser & Wirth

 The international contemporary and modern art gallery Hauser & Wirth has an especially gorgeous space in the downtown Los Angeles art district.
 In 2018, the Los Angeles Conservancy awarded Hauser & Wirth with the Chair’s award for the preservation of the former flour mill, now a historic landmark.
 “Even if I don’t see the exhibition,” says Jin, “their outdoor area is great to just sit down and take a moment to soak in the sun and the beautiful architecture.”
 The museum’s events program includes dance and music performances, film screenings, family activities, maker workshops, and artist-led conversations.